 Molly shot off an email to Gennie requesting a date in the fashion we figured would be typical of Eric: We should hang out. - Eric.
 Gennie, playing it cool, wrote back a dissertation on how that would be, like, so totally awesome and here was her cell number and her home number and just in case she didn’t answer the phone and her voicemail and caller ID weren’t working, here was her work number, Twitter handle, and three alternate email addresses.
-Eric was out of town so we texted him Gennie's number and instructed him to call her.
-Wisely afraid of the repercussions of disobeying, Eric called her up right away and reported back.
+Eric was out of town that day, so we texted him Gennie's number and instructed him to call her.

-“Actually,” Eric said.
-“I decided to try this online dating thing for myself.
+To our great shock, Eric called us up.
+“Actually,” he told us, “I decided to try this online dating thing for myself.
 I didn't want to wait around for you two to pick out my date from the casting call lineup for Girl, Interrupted.”

 I was blown away.
-In one sense my project failed in that Molly and I were unable to find a good match for Eric.
+In one sense my project had failed in that Molly and I were unable to find a good match for Eric.
 On the other hand, we successfully motivated him to take a more proactive approach to dating.
-(His previous approach involved sitting alone with his beard in a corner at the local bar waiting for a girl to be dared by her friends to go talk to him.)
+(Which was a pretty low bar, given that his previous approach involved sitting alone with his beard in a corner at the local bar waiting for a girl to be dared by her friends to go talk to him.)

-Together, Molly and I had gotten him to the point where he felt comfortable actively looking for a date.
-A few days later, he called to gloat about a recent date in which the girl seemed to not hate him despite the fact that he was himself.
+A few days later, Eric called to gloat about a recent date in which the girl seemed to not hate him despite the fact that he was himself.
 He even warned Molly and I that, "If I end up in a relationship cause of this, I'm going to be pissed at you all."

 Months passed, maybe even a year.
-The three of us don’t talk daily like we used to, but every few weeks we’ll check in with a shared meme or random awkward thought.
+The three of us stopped talking daily like we used to, but every few weeks we’d check in with a shared meme or random awkward thought.
 Then, out of the blue, Eric announces via email: So I’m engaged now.